HenriqueBBrum/Network-Wide-Rule-Orchestrator/README.md

 pip install jupyterlab
 ```

-Then, in the testing folder, run the command:
+Then, in the testing folder, run the following command:
 ```
 jupyter lab --NotebookApp.iopub_data_rate_limit=1.0e10
 ```